TWA Flight 3: Flight history

 Upon arrival in Albuquerque, Lombard and her companions were asked to surrender their seats for the continuing flight segment to make room for fifteen United States Army Air Corps personnel flying to California.
 Lombard insisted that because of her war bond efforts she was also essential, and she convinced the station agent to let her group reboard the flight.
 Other passengers were removed instead, including violinist Joseph Szigeti.
 The original flight crew was replaced by a new crew at Albuquerque.
 A refueling stop was planned at Winslow, Arizona, because of the higher passenger load and forecast headwinds.
 However, in the air the new captain decided to proceed directly to Las Vegas.

 After a brief refueling stop at Las Vegas Airport, the plane took off on a clear, moonless night for its final leg to Burbank.
-Fifteen minutes later, flying almost 7 mi off course, it crashed into a near-vertical cliff on Potosi Mountain in the Spring Mountain range at 7770 ft, about 80 ft below the top of the cliff and 730 ft below the summit, killing all aboard.
+Fifteen minutes later, the plane, flying almost 7 mi off course, crashed into a near-vertical cliff on Potosi Mountain in the Spring Mountain range at 7770 ft, about 80 ft below the top of the cliff and 730 ft below the summit, killing all aboard.